bitcoin-problems/bitcoin-problems.github.io/_problems/removing-cross-layer-links.md

 Lightning is often presented as a privacy enhancing technology.
 Unfortunately, cross-layer links make several common lightning usage patterns actually harmful to user privacy.
-Removing these links would allow the lightning network to be more confidently recommended as a way of improving user privacy.
+Without these links users could interact with the lightning network without taking precautions to avoid associating their on-chain funds with their lightning node.
 Another potential benefit of removing these links is that lightning channels would not be as bound to the Bitcoin blockchain and may even exist on [sidechains].

 ## Potential Directions